 3. E-commerce

-Platforms such as Tokopedia or Shopee use ML to product recommendations, dynamic pricing, and analysis of user behavior.
+Platforms like Tokopedia and Shopee use machine learning for product recommendations, dynamic pricing, and user behavior analysis.

 4. Audit and Digital Business